Energy Initiatives

 LED Street Light Replacement Program

 This program was established to replace all County-maintained arterial streetlights, which reduce energy bills and overall maintenance.
-Transportation Operations staff recently converted the lights during their routine maintenance on the system.
+Transportation Operations staff recently converted many of the lights during their routine maintenance on the system.

 Clean Energy Connection Program